 #23.
 1990 Chevrolet Lumina Nascar — Days of Thunder

 Top Gun is a… oh wait, no sorry, Days of Thunder is a film about Nascar.
 So lots of speed, lots of excitement, some awesome race cars, and of course crashing!
 There’s also a plot and some characters in there, but it felt a little too familiar.
 Still some great cars though.

 Built for the Sylvester Stallone movie Cobra (1986) by noted Hollywood customizer Dean Bryant, this Mercury was later updated with new paint, upholstery, and other details for the Nicolas Cage movie Gone in 60 Seconds 2 (2000), in which it was prominently featured.
 The low silhouette and gently rounded contours of these ‘James Dean Mercs’ evoke feelings of nostalgia that appeal to both customizers and movie producers wishing to recall a well-remembered part of the past.

 #21.
 1964 Chevy Impala — Boyz In The Hood

 #20.
 1967 Shelby Mustang GT500 — Gone in 60 Seconds

-The re make of the Original 1974 classic wasn’t as good if you ask fans who have seen the original.
-However, the remake used the ultra rare Shelby Mustang GT 500 to play the part of Eleanor.
-It’s script and cast still aren’t that amazing, but that car is truly magnificent.
-Please not, “No Shelby’s where harmed in the making of this film.”
+The remake of the Original 1974 classic wasn’t as good if you ask fans who have seen the original.
+However, the remake used the ultra-rare Shelby Mustang GT 500 to play the part of Eleanor.
+It’s a script and the cast still isn’t that amazing, but that car is truly magnificent.
+Please note, “No Shelbys were harmed in the making of this film.”
 It was a replica built on a Mustang.
-Real Shelby Mustang’s are to rare and expensive.
+Real Shelby mustangs are to rare and expensive.

 #19.
 1969 Chevrolet Chevelle SS 454 “Melba Toast” — Dazed and Confused